 The next layer of basic protection

-When available, use two-factor authentication to further help protect your identity and your account.
-This extra layer of security combines a username and password with a second factor only you have such as a one-time passcode via text message; a push notification to a mobile device; or a code generator app.
-The second factor could also be something unique to you like a fingerprint or retinal scan.
+When available, use two-factor authentication to further help protect your identity and your accounts.
+This extra layer of security combines a username and password (or a biometric security feature like a facial scan or fingerprint) with a second factor only you have access to.
+The second factor could be a one-time passcode delivered via text message; a push notification to a mobile device; or a code generator app.

-In the Facebook poll, members also agreed it’s best to keep the operating system up to date on any device.
+In addition, it’s just as important to keep the device’s operating system up to date.
 That means downloading all manufacturer updates as they become available.

 Security for your trackers and timepieces

 There are some additional security tips to consider for wearables.
 When you’re shopping for your device, consider how the manufacturer protects your information as well as how it meets your fashion needs.
 Avoid storing personal or financial information like a Social Security number, financial account numbers or credit cards on a wrist device.
 Remember to protect your device with biometric security such as face or fingerprint recognition.